CERC-Genomic-Medicine/BEanalysed/README.md

 2. If the auto-detected sheet exists, it is used
 3. If the auto-detected sheet does not exist, or if `"editor"` was not in the sheet name, guides missing from VEP annotations are inferred as having no predicted mutation

+** Reminder '' allows a string of character including spaces to be used as a single argument.

 **Explicit specification:**

 ```bash